AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 ## Render visual personalization decisions

-First, you should understand the terminology used in the Target and tags interfaces.
+Visual personalization decisions refers to the experiences created in Adobe Target's visual experience composer.
+First, you should understand the terminology used in the Target and tags interfaces:

 * **Activity**: A set of experiences targeted to one or more audiences.
 For example, a simple A/B test could be an activity with two experiences.
 * **Experience**: A set of actions targeted to one or more locations, or decision scopes.